UPHL-BioNGS/General_LW_scripts/README.md

 Now click select group for the samples you just uploaded.
 Then choose 'Covidseq v1.0' after clicking 'Assign to Workflow'.
 And finally you are done!

 # Automation Scripts for ICA
 Currently written for Pulsenet/ARLN samples that typically run on Grandeur and Mycosnp.
 The scripts are structured to run sequentially; and can be triggered manually or by the previous script.
 Each script send notifications to the UPHL slack channel to help monitor the progress of the sequencing analysis.
+These scripts use the python package of logging to track these scripts usage and track errors that occur while running.
+All scripts write to a log located at /Volumes/IDGenomics_NAS/Bioinformatics/jarnn/analysis_for_run.log.
 ![alt text](images/ICA_automation.jpg)

 ## analysis_for_run.py